Quick Ranch Dressing

 Under ordinary circumstances, I’m not mayo’s biggest cheerleader.
 I’ve made half a dozen potato salads, and none of them with mayo; I usually prefer lighter yogurt or vinegar-based dressings.

 Even so, there are still places for rich mayonnaise in the kitchen, and classic ranch dressing is one of them.

 Together, mayonnaise and buttermilk form the base of ranch dressing.
-After that, there are many options to kick up the essential formula: Vinegar, for a bit of extra tang.
+Don’t have buttermilk on hand?
+Try making a super simply DIY buttermilk substitute.
+There are many options to kick up the essential dressing formula: Vinegar, for a bit of extra tang.
 I like to use rice vinegar, which is more delicate, although white wine or cider vinegar would be more traditional.
 Garlic powder (like mayonnaise, I only keep this around for ranch dressing).
 Fresh herbs, if you’re so inclined.

 Just remember the base formula: 1 part mayo to 2 parts buttermilk, with a dash of salt and pepper, and build from there.

 I kept the proportions in this recipe small, since I think this is one dressing that’s best when it is made fresh.
 I do make it a little ahead and stick it back in the fridge, since this helps it thicken up before dressing the salad (which I do an instant before bringing it to the table).
 But it will last a few days in the fridge, so feel free to double it and stash away a jar.

 - 2 tablespoons